 According to state law, all raffle drawings must be licensed by the local city and/or county government.
 Any non-profit group that wishes to conduct a raffle drawing in the unincorporated area of Macoupin County must first obtain a raffle.
 Groups conducting a raffle inside other communities should contact the appropriate city or village clerk.

-Use the online raffle license application to complete the application, pay the fee online with a credit card, and print out the form to sign to submit to us
+Use the online raffle license application above to complete the application, pay the fee online with a credit card, and print out the form to sign and submit to us.

 Who May Apply

 Groups eligible include, but are not limited to:

 - Religious Organizations

 - Veterans Organizations